priviere/PPBstats/README.md

 The R code is under licence GPL-3.

 The vignette of this package is under licence creative commons BY-NC-SA 4.0.
 More informations about this licence [here](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+The copyright of the R code and the vignette are owned by Réseau Semences Paysannes and Institut National de la Recherche Agronomique

 ## Participate to development